raptorjs/raptor-async/README.md

 ### Calling parallel with an array of jobs
-The **parallel** function accepts supports the following calling conventions:
+The **parallel** function supports the following calling conventions:
 ```javascript
 async.parallel(function[], function)
 ```